Losilof39/glDoom/README.md

 ### Current Problems
 * No vertical mouse movement
-* Multiplayer doesn't work
-* Can't play any custom WAD
-* Clipping issue due to changing fov and resolution
+* Clipping issue due to changing fov

 ### TO-DO List
 I am planning for this port, the following (in order of priority)